Skip to content

 Massive.
 Rare.
 Strange.
 It seems to contain more than it should — which is, you may have noticed, a theme here.

 The library has been known to yield different things to different visitors.
-What it shows you will depend, as most things at Thornwood do, on what you are actually looking for.
+What it shows you will depend, as most things at Thornwood do, on both who you are and what you are actually looking for.

 What is the village near Thornwood?